Cerebellum-Network/cere-media-sdk-js/packages/client/README.md

 ***Arguments***

 - `signer` - an [ethers](https://www.npmjs.com/package/ethers) compatible signer instance
+- `chainNamespace` - the Network namespace
+- `chainId` - the Network chainId

 - `options` - a config object to define the environment and tenant to connect to
     - `deployment` - the deployed environment to connect to
     - `tenant` - the tenant to connect to